cloudflare/wrangler-legacy/README.md

 - ### ☁️ 🆙 `publish`

   Publish your Worker to Cloudflare.
-Several keys in your `wrangler.toml` determine whether you are publishing to a workers.dev subdomain or your own registered domain - proxied with Cloudflare.
+Several keys in your `wrangler.toml` determine whether you are publishing to a workers.dev subdomain or your own registered domain, proxied through Cloudflare.

   ```bash
   wrangler publish